Developing a universal definition of ‘care experience’

 Engagement Events

-A programme of engagement is being developed to support the consultation and provide the opportunity to join the discussion and share views.
-Details of initial online events that have been set up are included below.
-Details of further engagement opportunities will follow.
+A programme of engagement is underway to support the consultation and provide the opportunity to join the discussion and share views.

 Why your views matter